-flag to introduce quantum excitation via random number generator and tables look-up (SYNRAD = 1, see ref.
-[29]) or polynomial interpolation (SYNRAD = 2, see ref.
-[30]) for photon emission.
+flag to introduce quantum excitation via random number generator and table look-up (SYNRAD = 1, see ref.
+[30]) or polynomial interpolation (SYNRAD = 2, see ref.
+[31]) for photon emission.
 The choice of the generator can be selected via the command OPTION attribute SYNRAD.